Gilgo Beach serial killings: Maureen Brainard-Barnes

-Brainard-Barnes of Norwich, Connecticut, was 25 when she disappeared.
-She was last seen on July 9, 2007, saying that she planned "to spend the day in New York City."
-She was never seen again.
+Maureen Brainard-Barnes of Norwich, Connecticut, was 25 when she disappeared.
+She was last seen on July 9, 2007, saying she planned "to spend the day in New York City."
+She was not seen again.
 Brainard-Barnes worked as a seasonal telemarketer and turned to sex work when unable to find other employment.
-A mother of two, she worked as a sex worker via Craigslist to pay the mortgage on her house.
-She had been out of the sex industry for seven months but returned to the work in order to pay her bills after receiving an eviction notice.
+A mother of two, she advertised as a sex worker on Craigslist to pay her mortgage.
+She had been out of the sex industry for seven months but returned after receiving an eviction notice.
 Her body was found in December 2010.
-Brainard-Barnes was found restrained with three leather belts.
-DNA found on one of the belts matched the wife of suspect Rex Heuermann.
+She had been restrained with three leather belts, and DNA found on one of the belts matched the wife of Heuermann.

-Shortly after her disappearance, her friend Sara Karnes received a phone call from a man on a blocked number.
-The man claimed that he had just seen Brainard-Barnes and that she was alive and staying at a "whorehouse in Queens."
-He refused to identify himself and would not tell Karnes the location of the house.
-Karnes insisted that he call back on an identifiable number so that the police could act on the tip; he told Karnes he would call back and give her the address, but never called again.
-Karnes said that the man had no discernible regional accent.
+Shortly after her disappearance, her friend Sara Karnes received a call from a man using a blocked number.
+He claimed he had seen Brainard-Barnes and that she was alive and staying at a "whorehouse in Queens".
+He refused to identify himself or provide the location.
+Karnes asked him to call back from an identifiable number so police could act on the information; he said he would but never called again.
+Karnes reported that the man had no discernible regional accent.

-At the time of her disappearance, Brainard-Barnes was working from a Super 8 motel in Manhattan.
-On the night of July 9, 2007, she called a friend in Connecticut and told her that she was planning to meet a client outside of the motel.
-Like many of the victims, Brainard-Barnes was very petite, at 4 ft 11 in tall and 105 lb.
+At the time she disappeared, Brainard-Barnes was working from a Super 8 motel in Manhattan.
+On the night of July 9, 2007, she called a friend in Connecticut and said she planned to meet a client outside the motel.
+Like many of the victims, she was very petite, at 4 ft 11 in and 105 lb.